pattigopichand/Dark-Mode_Toggle/README.md

 # Dark-Mode_Toggle
-Using HTML CSS and JAVASCRIPT
+Toggling a webpage using HTML CSS and JAVASCRIPT